ShawnDong98/ShawnDong98.github.io/_posts/2021-03-20-【Research & Writing】中英文写作语料库.md

 > X are currently an indispensable tool for X .
 Furthermore, X are especially useful for X.  By gradually X, one can X.

+> In this paper, we significantly X.  In contrast to existing works, which X, we discover X. By several simple methods, we explore X that X, which are X. The discovered X cannot X and can X. We release our code and models and hope they will serve as a handy tool for further efforts on X.